NREL-SIIP/PowerSystemReduction.jl/README.md

 # PowerSystemsReduction.jl

+## This package is now archived.
+The network reduction functionality has been now integrated into [PowerNetworkMatrices.jl](https://github.com/NREL-Sienna/PowerNetworkMatrices.jl) and it doesn't modify the system input data.

-The `PowerSystemsReduction.jl` package provides utilities and routines to reduce the size and complexity of a `System` represented in [PowerSystems.jl](https://github.com/NREL-SIIP/PowerSystems.jl),
+The `PowerSystemsReduction.jl` package provides utilities and routines to reduce the size and complexity of a `System` represented in [PowerSystems.jl](https://github.com/NREL-SIIP/PowerNetworkMatrices.jl).
+Use with care as it modifies the input data.

 ## Installation